1.1.1. School Team Players

 3. Online Tournament Additional Rules

-The High School Esports League will not provide any equipment during an online tournament.
+The High School Esports League will not provide any equipment, license or online access during an online tournament.
 The High School Esports League is not responsible for any internet or power issues affecting players/teams.

 3.2 Online Connection

-We recommend all participants play over an ethernet connection to reduce the amount of lag they may experience in online matches.
+The High School Esports League recommends all participants play over an Ethernet connection to reduce the amount of lag they may experience in online matches.

 4. Rule Violations